autoxjs/autox-phoenix/README.md

 >Note: This is super alpha software!
 Use at your own peril

+## TODO: Implement Action Symmetry aka multi-action
+There is a natural symmetry in a lot of actions between models

+For example, a truck can dock at a dock, but a dock can also be docked at by a truck.

+The dock action takes 2 parameters (dock and truck), so it seems possible to automatically implement how such "symmetric" action situations are handled using the FSM

+## TODO: linkable attributes
+allow all attributes to take a link decorator

+## TODO: Smarter Routes
+Allow routes to automatically detected if we're in a namespace, model, collection, or page and have better default choices for model

 ## Howto: Test
 The server-side tests live in the sample app named `dummy` test by doing: